mabdelfattahm/certified-aws-solutions-architect-associate/2-deep-dive/vpc.md

 - Works with Direct Connect Gateway, VPN connections
 - Supports **IP Multicast** (not supported by any other AWS services)

+### Transit Gateway: Site-to-Site VPN ECMP

+- **ECMP = Equal-cost multi-path routing**
+- Routing strategy to allow to forward a packet over multiple best path
+- Use case: create multiple Siteto-Site VPN connections to **increase the bandwidth of your connection to AWS**

 ## VPC Summary

 - CIDR: IP Range